Built on Experience

 |Exit Strategy||While there are no assurances regarding the timing of a liquidity event, the board of directors will consider liquidity event options no later than 2023|

-CNL Healthcare Properties II intends to qualify and elect REIT tax status beginning with the first year in which they commence material operations, the taxable year ending Dec.
+2 CNL Healthcare Properties II intends to qualify and elect REIT tax status beginning with the first year in which it commences material operations, the taxable year ending Dec.
 31, 2017, although there is no assurance the REIT tax status will occur within the stated time frame.
 If the company fails to meet the REIT qualification standards now or in the future, the company will be subject to increased taxes, which will decrease investors' returns.

-2 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
+6 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
 Redemption price is determined by the share redemption plan in the prospectus at the time of redemption.
 The REIT may modify, suspend or terminate the redemption plan at any time.
-See the prospectus for details.

 Forward-looking statements are based on current expectations and may be identified by words such as believes, expects, may, could and terms of similar substance and speak only as of the date made.
 Actual results could differ materially due to risks and uncertainties that are beyond the REIT’s ability to control or accurately predict.
 Investors should not place undue reliance on forward-looking statements.

 Investing in a non-traded REIT is a higher risk, longer term investment than many listed securities and is not suitable for all investors.
 Shares may lose value, or investors could lose their entire investment.

 The REIT was recently organized and has a limited operating history on which investors may evaluate operations and prospects for the future.
 The REIT is a blind pool offering that is in the initial stages of property acquisitions and has made limited investments.